Kronuz/Xapiand/docs/_docs/reference-guide/aggregations.md

   a criterion matches, the document is considered to "fall in" the relevant bucket.
 By the end of the aggregation process, we’ll end up with a list of buckets - each one with a set of documents that "belong" to it.

-* **Metrics Aggregations**

-  Aggregations that keep track and compute metrics over a set of documents.

 The interesting part comes next.
 Since each bucket effectively defines a document set (all documents belonging to the bucket), one can potentially